-4. Beat Out the Competition
+9. Beat Out the Competition

 Not every company within your industry is going to ride out a recession.
 Make sure your company is the one that does.

 10. Don’t Let Marketing Fall Through the Cracks

 It’s always good to review your marketing practices from time to time.
 If you’re expecting an economic downturn, it’s even more critical.
 Most companies will cut back on their marketing, creating an opportunity for you to gain more brand awareness and stand out from the competition.